 This sweet cornbread is one of my favorites to make during the fall.
 It’s super moist, fluffy and pairs perfectly with a hot bowl of chili.

-Have I mentioned how much I love October?
-As busy as this month always seems to get, this is my favorite time of year (besides Christmas).
-One my my favorite meals to make this time of year is a big pot of homemade chili with moist cornbread.
+One my my favorite meals to make this time of year is a big pot of homemade chili with this perfect cornbread.
 It’s so comforting on a chilly day and something I know my whole family will enjoy.

 - MIX.
 Whisk together the milk, honey and eggs.
 In a separate bowl, mix together the flour, cornmeal, sugar, baking powder and salt.
 Pour in the milk mixture and stir until combined.
 Then stir in the melted butter.

 - POUR.
 Pour the batter into a buttered 9×9″ baking pan.